 Pets and Children

-Your kids and pets love to play outside in the snow, but, all that snow may end up melting on your lovely wood floors when they come in.
-If possible, allow your dog back inside through either the garage or the laundry room, and if you don’t have that option, have towels ready to wipe off their paws when they return.
+It’s no secret that your kids and pets love to play outside in the snow.
+Sadly, all that snow will eventually end up melting on your lovely wood floors when they come back inside.
+Do your best to let your dog back inside through your garage or laundry room.
+If neither of those is an option, be ready to wipe off their paws with a towel when they return.

 Is the finish on your hardwood floor fading?
-SVB can give your wood floors a facelift in just two days!
-Just in time for the holidays!
+Now the holidays are over, SVB can give your wood floors a face-lift in just two days!
 Contact us and we’ll be happy to provide you with a free, no obligation consultation.